josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 ### Vigorous, Diverse Attendance

+We did not keep count of how many entered the Village but we would estimate that thousands of DEF CON attendees joined the Village for at least some of their time at the con.
 The Voting Village expanded the number of people who have now had first hand experience and knowledge of these systems.
 By Sunday, the people who started hacking on Friday were the experts and they were teaching and helping the new people who just started on Sunday.

 In the village we had a number of technology savvy election officials, who came to hack the very machines they use in their jurisdictions to